-Organization, and the Mueller report and press reporting made it clear that Graff handled Trump's communications while he was a candidate.

-- 2. July 24, 2015: Graff emailed Goldstone, stating that she would let Trump know about the invitation but that it was "highly unlikely" that he would be able to visit Moscow.
+- Organization, and the Mueller report and press reporting made it clear that Graff handled Trump's communications while he was a candidate. - 2.
+July 24, 2015: Graff emailed Goldstone, stating that she would let Trump know about the invitation but that it was "highly unlikely" that he would be able to visit Moscow.
 Graff also stated that Trump would like to send a "congratulatory note." - 3.
 July 24, 2015: Goldstone emailed Graff, saying "I totally understand re Moscow-unless maybe he would welcome a meeting with President Putin which Emin would set up." - 4.
 September 2015: Sometime during or after September 2015, Trump's personal attorney Michael Cohen "[reached] out to gauge Russia's interest" in a meeting between Trump and Putin.
-The sentencing memo for Cohen does not specify the means by which Cohen reached out or specifically to whom he reached out. - September 2015: Felix Sater, a Russian-born Trump business partner, contacted Cohen "on behalf of I.C.
+The sentencing memo for Cohen does not specify the means by which Cohen reached out or specifically to whom he reached out. - 5.
+September 2015: Felix Sater, a Russian-born Trump business partner, contacted Cohen "on behalf of I.C.
 Expert Investment Company (I.C.
 Expert), a Russian real-estate development corporation controlled by Andrei Vladimirovich Rozov." - 6.
 September 22, 2015: Cohen forwarded materials related to the Trump Tower Moscow deal to Georgian business executive Giorgi Rtskhiladze.
 The Mueller report indicates that Cohen "communicated" with Rtskhiladze during the fall of 2015 about the Trump Tower Moscow deal.
 This report only contains contacts between Cohen and Rtskhiladze that are explicitly listed in the Mueller report.
 The two men may have had more communications, and the contacts listed in this report represent a conservative estimate.
 Rtskhiladze has since disputed Mueller's characterization of him, claiming the report has "glaring inaccuracies." - 7.
+September 23, 2015: Cohen emailed Rtskhiladze, although it is unclear what this email was about. - 8.
 September 24, 2015: Rtskhiladze emailed Cohen about the Trump Tower Moscow deal.
-The email included a draft of a letter from the Trump Organization to the Mayor of Moscow, and Rtskhiladze explained "[w]e need to send this letter to the Mayor of Moscow (second guy in Russia) he is aware of the potential project and will pledge his support." - 8.
-September 24, 2015: Rtskhiladze emailed Cohen again, providing a translation of the letter which stated that the Trump Tower Moscow deal would represent a stronger relationship between the U.S. and Russia. - 9.
-September 27, 2015: Rtskhiladze emailed Cohen again, suggesting that the Trump Organization work with a company controlled by a Russian architect on the Trump Tower Moscow deal. - 10.
-October 12, 2015: Sater emailed Cohen, telling him that "VTB Bank President and Chairman Andrey Kostin was on board to fund the project." - 11.
-October 13, 2015: An individual by the name of Dmitry Chizhikov emailed Sater a copy of the Trump Tower Moscow letter of intent that had been signed by Rozov, asking him to have Trump sign it.
-Sater then passed the signed letter to Cohen.
+The email included a draft of a letter from the Trump Organization to the Mayor of Moscow, and Rtskhiladze explained "[w]e need to send this letter to the Mayor of Moscow (second guy in Russia) he is aware of the potential project and will pledge his support." - 9.
+September 24, 2015: Cohen emailed Rtskhiladze, asking "what is this?" in reference to the letter. - 10.
+September 24, 2015: Rtskhiladze emailed Cohen, saying he would "explain all at 3." - 11.
+September 24, 2015: Cohen emailed Rtskhiladze, saying he would need the letter translated. - 12.
+September 24, 2015: Rtskhiladze emailed Cohen again, providing a translation of the letter which stated that the Trump Tower Moscow deal would represent a stronger relationship between the U.S. and Russia. - 13.
+September 27, 2015: Rtskhiladze emailed Cohen again, suggesting that the Trump Organization work with a company controlled by a Russian architect on the Trump Tower Moscow deal.